ratatui/ratatui-website/src/tutorial/ui.md

 ```rust,no_run,noplayground
 {{#include ../../ratatui-book-tutorial-project/src/ui.rs:key_value_list}}
 ```
-For more information on Line, Span, and Style see [TODO] In this piece of the function, we create a vector of `ListItem`s, and populate it with styled and formatted key-value pairs.
+For more information on Line, Span, and Style see [How-To: Displaying Text](./../how-to/displaying-text.md) In this piece of the function, we create a vector of `ListItem`s, and populate it with styled and formatted key-value pairs.
 Finally, we create the `List` widget, and render it.

 ## The bottom navigational bar